How to Repair a Water-Damaged Ceiling

 1. Stop the Water Source

 In any water damage situation, the first thing you need to do before you can make repairs is to address the water source.
 This is important to prevent any further water damage.
-If you do not stop the water source beforehand, then it will continue to damage the ceiling.
+If you can’t find the source of a ceiling leak, the damage may worsen over time, leading to moldMold is a type of fungus that grows in damp or humid conditi...
+More and expensive repairs.
 Any repairs you make will then become useless.

 To locate the source, you might need to remove the damaged drywall.
 Since water can spread, the source may be far from the damaged ceiling area.
 So once you find it, make any repairs or replacements needed to stop the water.